metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 yarn add @metabase/embedding-sdk-react
 ```

-### To use locally build Metabase embedding SDK for React
+### To use locally build Metabase Embedding SDK for React

-First you need to build the Metabase embedding SDK for React locally:
+First you need to build the Metabase Embedding SDK for React locally:

 ```bash
 yarn build-release:cljs